Sirhiggelbottom/deviceAddressesLib/README.md

   Takes 1 parameter (project name) and returns a boolean based on if the project exists.
 ___
 <a name="add_dynamic_adr_hdr"></a><h4>- [devices.add_dynamic_address(project, address) (string, string) => void](/README.md#add_dynamic_adr)</h4>
-  Takes 2 parameters (project name, address).
+  <p>Takes 2 parameters (project name, address).<br>
-  Creates a new project if it doesn't exist.
+  Creates a new project if it doesn't exist.<br>
-  Then the address is added if it doesn't already exist.
+  Then the address is added if it doesn't already exist.</p>
 ___

 <a name="remove_dynamic_adr_hdr"></a><h4>- [devices.remove_dynamic_address(project, address) (string, string) => void](/README.md#remove_dynamic_adr)</h4>
   Takes 2 parameters (project name, address) and removes the address from the dynamic project list (If it exists)
 ___
 <a name="add_dynamic_list_hdr"></a><h4>- [devices.add_dynamic_list(project, list) (string, table(string)) => void](/README.md#add_dynamic_list)</h4>
   <p>Takes 2 parameters (project name, list of addresses)<br>
-  Creates a new project if it doesn't exist.
+  Creates a new project if it doesn't exist. <br>
   Then each address is added if they doesn't already exist.<p>
 ___